ImperialCollegeLondon/pyrealm/docs/source/development/code_testing.md

 * regression testing the output of `pyrealm` code against previously existing implementations of some functionality, such as the `rpmodel` and `SPLASH` packages.
-* unit testing of individual functions and methodsm and,
+* unit testing of individual functions and methods and,
 * profiling and integration testing using combinations of modules.

-These are the main tests that the package is behaving as expected and producing stable outputs and can be run from repository using:
+These are the main tests that ensure that the package is behaving as expected and that it produces stable outputs.
+The test suite can be run from repository using:

 ```bash
 poetry run pytest